 New Holland Spirits

-New Holland Spirits' G&T features New Holland’s traditional Knickerbocker Gin.
-“The flavor is very citrus-forward and is infused with flavors from more than a dozen herbs and spices,” says Layne Hayes, Spirits Marketing Project Coordinator.
+New Holland Spirits' G&T features New Holland’s traditional Knickerbocker Gin, which has a very citrus-forward flavor and is infused with more than a dozen herbs and spices.

-To make the G&T, customers have their choice of several different tonics.
-“We like our customers and consumers to find the one they like best, although Fever Tree tonic has always been a favorite of ours!” says Hayes.
-“A G&T made with Knickerbocker gin is very balanced.”
+To make the G&T, customers have their choice of several different tonics so that they can find the one they like the most.
+Though the staff admits that Fever Tree tonic has always been a favorite of theirs, any G&T made with Knickerbocker gin is well-balanced.

 New Holland Spirits makes three other Knickerbocker gin varieties, all of which can work well in a G&T. They’re produced in New Holland’s Grand Rapids distillery at the Knickerbocker and are available throughout the state of Michigan as well as at its three retail locations (Holland, Grand Rapids, and Saugatuck).